 Review the Coalition Comments (250KB, PDF)

-The NBAA Tax Committee and Regulatory Issues Advisory Group are reviewing the policy clarification released by the FAA this week, which will go into effect 90 days after its publication in the Federal Register, and will keep Members informed.
+The NBAA Tax Committee and Regulatory Issues Advisory Group are reviewing the policy clarification released by the FAA, which will go into effect 90 days after its publication in the Federal Register, and will keep Members informed.